-Police officers, firefighters, paramedics and other first responders put themselves on the front lines of responding to crises and emergencies every day.
-The stress and traumatic of these situations serve as a norm for most first responders and can affect the mental health and wellbeing of these individuals in ways that they don’t always notice.
+Law enforcement officers, firefighters, EMT’s, dispatch, emergency room personnel, and other first responders put themselves on the front lines of responding to crises and emergencies every day.
+Dealing with stress and trauma is a part of the job.
+Unfortunately, repeated exposure to highly stressful and traumatic situations is known to impact mental health and wellbeing in a myriad of ways.

-Due to the very nature of their job, first responders experience more acute stress and trauma than the general population.
-In response to the high intensity of their jobs, drugs and alcohol use can become a means of coping, leaving First Responders at risk for developing substance abuse disorders along with co-occurring mental health issues like depression, anxiety, and Post Traumatic Stress Disorder.
+Due to the very nature of their job, first responders experience more acute stress and trauma than the general public.
+In response to the high intensity of their jobs, drugs and alcohol use can become a means of coping, leaving First Responders at risk for developing substance abuse disorders along with co-occurring mental health issues like depression, anxiety, and stress disorders.

 While the average civilian can experience a few traumatic events in their lifetime, first responders become accustomed to acute trauma, causing both physical and emotional exhaustion of the body and mind.